iron-fish/website/docs/onboarding/new_account.md

 <Terminal command={Account} />

 ### Set the account as default
-When you have multiple accounts, you can indicate to the CLI which one to use
+When you have multiple accounts, you can indicate to the CLI which one to use:
 ```sh
 ironfish accounts:use MyNewAccount
 ```